-Microbix Biosystems Inc. (Microbix or the Company) (TSX: MBX) is an award-winning life sciences innovator and exporter making critical ingredients that enable the production of clinical diagnostics (antigens), creating and manufacturing medical devices, including quality assessment products that help ensure test accuracy (also known as QAPs[TM]), and viral transport medium for enabling the collection of patient samples to test for pathogens such as the virus causing COVID-19 disease (branded as DxTM[TM]).
+Microbix Biosystems Inc. (Microbix or the Company) (TSX: MBX) is an award-winning life sciences innovator and exporter making critical ingredients that enable the production of clinical diagnostics (antigens), creating and manufacturing medical devices, including quality assessment products that help ensure test accuracy (also known as QAPsTM), and viral transport medium for enabling the collection of patient samples to test for pathogens such as the virus causing COVID-19 disease (branded as DxTMTM).
 In the context of Microbix's business, antigens are purified and inactivated bacteria and viruses, which are used in the immunoassay format of medical tests to assess exposure to, or immunity from, those pathogens.
-QAPs are inactivated and stabilized samples of a pathogen or an analogue to a pathogen, that are created to resemble patient samples in order to support one or more of (i) the proficiency testing of clinical labs, (ii) test development, instrument validation and technician training, or (iii) the quality management of patient test-workflows by clinical laboratories.
+QAPs are inactivated and stabilized samples of a pathogen or an analogue to a pathogen, that are created to resemble patient samples in order to support one or more of (i) the proficiency testing of clinical labs (usually unbranded "white label"), (ii) test development, instrument validation and technician training (branded PROCEEDxTM).
 Microbix' antigens and QAPs are sold to more than 100 customers worldwide, primarily to multinational diagnostics companies and laboratory accreditation organizations.
-The first sales of Microbix's DxTM were recorded in this fiscal Q2, 2021.
+The first private sector sales of Microbix's DxTM were recorded in fiscal Q2, 2021 with a material first order from the Province of Ontario received in April, 2021.

-Microbix also applies its biological expertise and infrastructure to develop other proprietary products and technologies, most notably Kinlytic[®] urokinase, a biologic throm bolytic drug used to treat blood clots.
+Microbix also applies its biological expertise and infrastructure to develop other proprietary products and technologies, most notably Kinlytic® urokinase, a biologic thrombolytic drug used to treat blood clots.

-It must be recognized that the COVID-19 pandemic is impacting all industries, including medical diagnostics.
-As a result trend discussions here may be disrupted.
-For example, in fiscal 2020 sales of antigens were depressed due to fewer patients seeking or receiving care for diseases other than COVID-19.
-However, more broadly speaking, revenue from the antigens and QAPs business (Antigens & QAPs) is expected to continue growing for the foreseeable future.
+The COVID-19 pandemic is impacting all industries, including medical diagnostics.
+As a result, trend discussions here may be disrupted.
+For example, in fiscal 2020 and 2021 sales of antigens have been depressed due to fewer patients seeking or receiving care in relation to diseases other than COVID-19.
+However, more broadly speaking, revenue from the antigens and QAPs business (Antigens & QAPs) are expected to continue growing for the foreseeable future.
 Antigen sales growth may be largely driven by certain public health tests becoming more widely used in the Asia Pacific region and, more recently, increased global testing for respiratory pathogens.
 QAPs sales growth may be driven by Microbix's creation of new value-added, branded and proprietary products and by increasing European and American quality-management regulation of clinical laboratories.
-Sales of DxTM began in this fiscal Q2 of 2021 and, based on an initial firm purchase order from Ontario subsequent to quarter-end, are expected to be material.
+Sales of DxTM began in fiscal Q2 of 2021 and, based on the initial firm purchase order from Ontario, have now become material.